Chemical castration: South Korea

 In July 2011, South Korea enacted a law allowing judges the power to sentence sex offenders who have attacked children under the age of 16 to chemical castration.
 The law also allows for chemical castration to be ordered by a Ministry of Justice committee.
-On May 23, 2012, a serial sex offender legally called Park in the court case was ordered by the committee to undergo this treatment after his most recent attempted offense.
-On January 3, 2013, a South Korean court sentenced a 31-year-old man to 15 years in jail and chemical castration, the country's first-ever chemical castration sentence.
-In 2017, the sentencing was extended to include all forms of rapes and sexual assault cases against women, including attempted rape.
+On 23 May 2012, a serial sex offender legally called Park in the court case was ordered by the committee to undergo this treatment after his most recent attempted offense.
+On 3 January 2013, a South Korean court sentenced a 31-year-old man to 15 years in jail and chemical castration, the country's first-ever chemical castration sentence.

 Europe

 Legislation allowing chemical castration exists in France, the United Kingdom, Poland, Russia, North Macedonia, Belgium and Turkey.
 The drug cyproterone acetate has been commonly used for chemical castration throughout Europe.
-It resembles the drug MPA used in America.
+It resembles the drug MPA used in the U.S.

 Estonia

-On June 5, 2012, Estonia passed a law that allows voluntary chemical castration as a part of complex treatment for less serious sex offenders as an alternative of imprisonment.
+On 5 June 2012, Estonia passed a law that allows voluntary chemical castration as a part of complex treatment for less serious sex offenders as an alternative of imprisonment.
 However, the treatment is rarely used in practice.